The 39 Steps (1935 film): Hitchcockian elements

-The 39 Steps is one in a line of Hitchcock films based upon an innocent man being forced to go on the run, including The Lodger (1926), Saboteur (1942) and North by Northwest (1959).
+The 39 Steps is one in a line of Hitchcock films based upon an innocent man being forced to go on the run, including The Lodger (1927), Saboteur (1942) and North by Northwest (1959).
 The film contains a common Hitchcockian trope of a MacGuffin (a plot device which is vital to the story, but irrelevant to the audience); in this case, the designs for a secret silent aeroplane engine.

 This film contains an Alfred Hitchcock cameo, a signature occurrence in most of his films.
 At around seven minutes into the film, both Hitchcock and the screenwriter Charles Bennett can be seen walking past a bus that Robert Donat and Lucie Mannheim board outside the music hall.
 The bus is on London Transport's number 25A route, which ran from Oxford Street through the East End and on to Ilford.
 As author Mark Glancy points out in his 2003 study of the film, this was familiar ground to Hitchcock, who lived in Leytonstone and then in Stepney (in the East End) as a youth.
 The director's appearance can thus be seen as an assertion of his connection with the area, but he was by no means romanticising it.
 As the bus pulls up he litters by throwing a cigarette packet on the ground.
 Hitchcock is also seen briefly as a member of the audience scrambling to leave the music hall after the shot is fired in the opening scene.

 In the middle of the film Hannay is shot in the chest with a pistol at close range, and a long fade-out suggests that he has been killed.
 This jarringly unusual development—the main character is apparently killed while the story is still unfolding—anticipates Hitchcock's Psycho (1960), and the murder of Marion Crane in the Bates Motel.
-Hannay was not dead, in the next scene it is revealed that a hymn book in the pocket of his borrowed coat prevented the bullet from killing him.
+However, Hannay is not dead; in the next scene it is revealed that a hymn book in the pocket of his borrowed coat prevented the bullet from killing him.

 The film established Madeleine Carroll as the template for Hitchcock's succession of ice-cold and elegant leading ladies – 'Hitchcock blondes'.
-Of Hitchcock's heroines as exemplified by Carroll, film critic Roger Ebert wrote: "The female characters in his films reflected the same qualities over and over again: They were blonde.
+Of Hitchcock's heroines as exemplified by Carroll, the film critic Roger Ebert wrote: "The female characters in his films reflected the same qualities over and over again: They were blonde.
 They were icy and remote.
 They were imprisoned in costumes that subtly combined fashion with fetishism.
 They mesmerised the men, who often had physical or psychological handicaps.
-Sooner or later, every Hitchcock woman was humiliated".
+Sooner or later, every Hitchcock woman was humiliated."
 In keeping with many of Hitchcock's films, key sequences are set in familiar locations; in this instance King's Cross station, Piccadilly Circus station and a dramatic sequence on the Forth Bridge.